What is the largest animatronic dinosaur?

 Full-Sized Animatronic Spinosaurus

 When completed, the Spinosaurus measured around 13.7 meters (45ft) in length and weighed around 12.5 tons.
-The “skull” was built out of graphite which made it both light and strong. and held approximately seventy-six teeth within the jawline, although several more sets were molded in the unavoidable event that teeth would be loss or damaged during film shoots.
+The “skull” was built out of graphite which made it both light and strong.
+It held approximately seventy-six teeth within the jawline, although several more sets were molded in the unavoidable event that teeth would be lost or damaged during film shoots.
 Based on the design of the Tyrannosaurus animatronics used in The Lost World: Jurassic Park, the Spinosaurus was built from the “knees up” and mounted to a motorized trackway.
-The Spinosaurus was the fastest animatronic built by the studio and used ‘hot-rod’ hydraulics that were controlled using an eighteen inch telemetry device.
-The Spinosaurus ran on nearly 1,000 horsepower compared to the previous Tyrannosaurus, that only ran on 200 horsepower.
+The Spinosaurus was the fastest animatronic built by the studio and used ‘hot-rod’ hydraulics that were controlled using an eighteen-inch telemetry device.
+The Spinosaurus ran on nearly 1,000 horsepower compared to the previous Tyrannosaurus, which only ran on 200 horsepower.

 Because the Spinosaurus versus T. rex fight was the final scene filmed with the Spinosaurus animatronic, the Stan Winston Studios crew decided to go all out in the battle.
 The crew had the puppets act out as if they were fighting a real battle.
 However, during the fight, the Spinosaurus‘ superior powerful hydraulics literally allowed the Spinosaurus to behead the Tyrannosaurus animatronic with a single swipe from the Spinosaurus‘ clawed arm.
-During the filming of the final climactic River fight where the Spinosaurus ambushes the protagonists, Stan Winston Studios deliberately left loose calibrations on the Spinosaurus animatronic in the event that water seepage would effect the weight based hydraulics.
-The foam latex skin was also coated in several water tight sealants, and the head of the animatronic was made out of hard urethane rubber.
+During the filming of the final climactic river fight where the Spinosaurus ambushes the protagonists, Stan Winston Studios deliberately left loose calibrations on the Spinosaurus animatronic in the event that water seepage would affect the weight-based hydraulics.
+The foam latex skin was also coated in several water-tight sealants, and the head of the animatronic was made out of hard urethane rubber.
 The interior robotics of the animatronic were all sealed against water.

 Works Cited: